ryan-p-randall/ryan-p-randall.github.io/_pages/about.md

 #  image: /assets/images/pocket-notebooks.jpg
 #  image_description: "ryan's pocket notebooks"
 toc: true
-last_modified_at: 2024-01-07
+last_modified_at: 2025-05-20
 ---
 ## Currently

 As an Instructional Designer at <a href="https://www.isu.edu/itrc/about-the-itrc/itrc-staff/">Idaho State University</a>, I work to help faculty design engaging, clear, and accessible online courses that improve outcomes for every learner.
 I'm enthusiastic about open educational resources (OERs) and open pedagogical approaches.

 I'm also a student in Idaho State University's <a href="https://www.isu.edu/english/graduate-programs/phd-in-english-and-the-teaching-of-english/">Ph.D. in English and the Teaching of English</a> program, which emphasizes pedagogy more than most English literature programs.
-I serve as the Web Editor for <em><a href="http://www.inthelibrarywiththeleadpipe.org/">In the Library with the Lead Pipe</a></em>, an open access, open peer reviewed library journal.
+Additionally, I serve as the Web Editor for <em><a href="http://www.inthelibrarywiththeleadpipe.org/">In the Library with the Lead Pipe</a></em>, an open access, open peer reviewed library journal.

 ## Previously